This paper is for an academic discussion and does not claim to issue religious edicts

 aversion is a persistent avoidance of coitus with a spouse.
 It may be due to

 traumatic childhood sexual experiences such as rape, previous painful coitus, or problems in the marriage.
 Both the wife and

 the husband are entitled to sexual rights.
 The Law allows the woman a grace period of up to 3 days if the husband asks for

 sex.
 The husband is obliged to provide sexual satisfaction to his wife as frequently as she desires to maintain her chastity.
-Imaam al Ghazzali opined that the husband should be available to the wife at least once every 4 days (al Masri m5.2 p 525).
+Imaam al Ghazzali was of the opinion that the husband should be available to the wife at least once every 4 days.

 addiction /compulsive sexual behavior is addictive excessive sexual arousal requiring